massoncheg/forgejo-docs/docs/user/wiki.md

 ## Adding a sidebar and a footer

-To enhance the usability of your wiki you can add a custom sidebar and a footer that are shown on every page.
+To enhance the usability of your wiki, you can add a custom sidebar and a footer that are shown on every page.
 The sidebar will be displayed to the right of the main content and the footer below.

 To enable the sidebar, just add a file named `_Sidebar.md` to your wiki.
-For a footer the file must be named `_Footer.md`.
+For a footer, the file must be named `_Footer.md`.
 Both file types allow common Markdown syntax to adjust the presentation to your needs.

 Very basic example for a sidebar: